Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 If you are not close to your target weight, then the next step would be to calculate your BMI.
 If it is in the 30-40 range, or even in the low 40s, then you are eligible for a gastric balloon.
 If your BMI is too high, your doctor most likely will advise you to enroll in a traditional weight loss program first.

 Once again, we invite you to calculate your BMI.
 It’s the best approximation you can get to a physical evaluation without an actual doctor’s visit.
-Gastric balloon placement and removal as well as a full range of cosmetic surgery including liposuction, radio frequency assisted skin tightening, and tummy tuck is available at NuBody Concepts in Nashville.
-Make sure to ask about virtual consultations and information for out-of-town patients.
+Gastric balloon placement and removal as well as a full range of cosmetic surgery including liposuction, radio frequency assisted skin tightening, and tummy tuck is available at NuBody Concepts in Nashville and Memphis, TN.
+Or simply click the pink button to view our appointment calendar.